-A Super Node is a machine running a specially configured Endpoint Security Client that also supplies server-like and proxy-like capabilities.
-Currently, Super Node works as an Anti-Malware signature proxy.
+A Super Node is a machine running a specially configured Endpoint Security Client that also consists of server-like and proxy-like capabilities.
+Currently, Super Node serves as an Anti-Malware signature proxy.

 Super-Node is available in both Domain and Workgroup environments.

 Super Node flows

 Super Node runs a light-weight web-server named Nginx that listens in on port 4434 and responds to requests.
 When the Anti-Malware blade is installed on a Super Node, it:

 - Downloads signatures from sources defined in an Anti-Malware policy.

 - Creates a local mirror of signatures that is used as a signature source for other Endpoint clients.